How does the Smart Body Analyzer measure the air quality of the room?

 Where do I find my air quality measurements?

-Carbon dioxide and temperature readings are synced with the Nokia Health Mate app every time you weigh in, and at least once a day, automatically, if you do not weigh in.
+Carbon dioxide and temperature readings are synced with the Withings Health Mate app every time you weigh in, and at least once a day, automatically, if you do not weigh in.
 An air quality chart showing your room's air quality trend is also displayed by the scale when you weigh in.

 Why is tracking carbon dioxide concentration in my home useful?